Peanut Butter Fudge

 I love to make this during the summer when I want a sweet treat but it’s too hot to turn on the oven!

-This is the best peanut butter fudge recipe!
+This is seriously the easiest peanut butter fudge recipe!
 The combination of creamy peanut butter mixed with white chocolate fudge is so yummy.

 There are few things in life that go as well together as peanut butter and chocolate.
 I combined the two favorites for this decadent dessert.